-The academy acts as an agent distributing 16-19 bursary funds to students for the ESFA.
-Payments received from the ESFA and subsequent disbursements to students are excluded from the statement of financial activities as the academy does not have control over the charitable application of the funds.
-The funds received and paid are disclosed in note 23.
+The academy trust acts as an agent in distributing 16-19 bursary funds from ESFA.
+Payments received from ESFA and subsequent disbursements to students are excluded from the statement of financial activities as the trust does not have control over the charitable application of the funds.
+The trust can use up to 5% of the allocation towards its own administration costs and this is recognised in the statement of financial activities.
+The funds received and paid, and any balances held are disclosed in note 24.